Hackertreff-Reutte/POCSAG-Pager/lib/POCSAG/README.md

 >__unsigned long code__ = the 32 (with parity bit) bit pocsag code that was received (message bits + bch bits + parity bit).

 >__bool twoBitCodeCorrectionEnable__ = 1 (true) to use two and one bit error correction or 0 (false) to only use one bit error correction

+>__bool withParityCheck__ = set this to 1 (true) if you want to only accept codes when the parity is okay. (if you set this there is a better chance to correct more Bit errors correctly, it would not be recommended to enable this for 1 or 2 bit error correct) Default = false [optional]

 #### Return value:
 >__ArrayList<unsigned long> *__ = if the error correction is successful it will return a ArrayList Pointer with the corrected codes (data + bch bits + parity bit) if not it will return a ArrayList with no entries